-Duration: 2 hours return hike (including stops to admire the views!)
+Watchtower walk duration: 2 hours return (including stops to admire the views!)
 Steep climb up from sea level.
-Good boots/trainers with grip are a must.
-Flip flops are a seriously bad idea.
+Boots/trainers with grip are a must.
+Flip flops a seriously bad idea.
 No shade, take water.
-Medium difficulty.
 Map at the end of this post.

-140 metres may not sound very high, but if the sun is hot, things do get a bit sweaty, especially if you climb all the way up to the peak of Alt de Reixes (201m) overlooking the tower.
+140 metres may not sound very high, but if the sun is hot, things do get a bit sweaty, especially if you climb even further up to the peak of Alt de Reixes (201m) overlooking the tower.

 Start from the pebble beach at Playa Barranc d’Aigües, and you can’t miss the tower ahead of you.
 There’s a rough path behind the beach that takes you through low pine bushes and clumps of esparto grass to the foot of the climb.

 After that, it’s really a question of finding your own way up – there are plenty of alternatives.
 Just be careful not to slip on the loose shale, and it’s best not to climb on the seaward side as it’s steeper and a long way down if you stumble.

 Once you reach the tower, the views are stunning, down the coast towards Alicante and the mountains of Murcia beyond.
 Look north towards Benidorm and the Peñon d’Ifach, a Rock of Gibraltar look-alike at Calpe, 40km up the coast.